superDuperCyberTechno/throwcatch/README.md

 The software consists of 2 files that need to be run in order for throwcatch to function:

 ### `throw`
-`throw` is located on the machine that wants to do the backing up.
+`throw` is located on the machine that wants to do backups.
 In order for it to function properly, it needs to know 2 things.

 * Its own username that was created with `catch` on the backup server.
 * The IP or domain name of the catch/backup server (where `catch` is located).

+Assuming these 2 variables are valid, throw can do its magic.

 To set it up, simply run the file: